DelphinusLab/prover-node-docker/README.md

 - Modify the `mongodb`services - `container_name` field to a unique value such as `zkwasm-mongodb-2` etc.
 - Set the correct port to bind to the host machine.
 Please refer to the MongoDB configuration section for more information.
   - If using host network mode, the port is not required to be specified under services, but may be specified as part of the command field e.g `--port 8099`.
+  - If supplying a custom port with `network_mode: host`, ensure the port is unique for each node.
+Ensure the healthcheck is updated to use the correct port.
+    ```yaml
+    command: --config /data/configdb/mongod.conf --port XXXX
+    healthcheck:
+      test: echo 'db.runCommand("ping").ok' | mongosh localhost:XXXX/test --quiet
+    ```

 Ensure the `dry_run_config.json` file is updated with the correct MongoDB URI for each node.